snigdhanath/SnigdhaNath/README.md

 ### MA Student in IT Project Management | CS Graduate | Aspiring Technical PM

-I am a Computer Science graduate from Bangladesh, currently pursuing my Master's in **IT Project Management at FH Dortmund, Germany**.
+I am a Computer Science graduate, currently pursuing my Master's in **IT Project Management at FH Dortmund, Germany**.
 I bridge the gap between technical execution and strategic management.

 ---